material-components/material-components-web-react/packages/card/README.md

 ## Components

 The following components are MDC Card components.
-Other components outside of this package can be used in conjunction with these components, since there is such large variation of types of cards.
+Other components outside of this package also can be used with these components, since there is such a large variety of card types.
 For further descriptions, please refer to [MDC Card](https://github.com/material-components/material-components-web/tree/master/packages/mdc-card).

 > NOTE: All following components will still pass through the props `className` and `style`.